aquaproj/aquaproj.github.io/docs/reference/usage.md

    aqua [global options] command [command options] [arguments...]

 VERSION:
-   0.8.0 (b6df16abbaae88a11837dd7304a6bdfbddfe37b6)
+   0.8.7 (3ca7bf40c3cdd766d39d588da2f594dda7585b8a)

 COMMANDS:
    install, i   Install tools
    exec         Execute tool
-   list         List packages in Registries which        Output the file path of the given command generate, g  Search packages in registries and output the configuration interactively version      Show version help, h      Shows a list of commands or help for one command
+   init         Create a configuration file if it doesn't exist list         List packages in Registries which        Output the absolute file path of the given command generate, g  Search packages in registries and output the configuration interactively version      Show version help, h      Shows a list of commands or help for one command